garrandall/popular-music-data/tracks/love-power-dionne-warwick-jeffrey-osborne.md

 So I'm hopin' you still love me
 Like you did before I walked away
 I walked away (Oh...whoa...)
-Look what love can do, oh...mmm...
+Look what love can do, oh...mmm
 With just one mistake

 Love power, it rules us